-Personal data must be processed in an appropriately secure manner including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
+Personal data must be processed in an appropriately secure manner including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, by the use of appropriate technical or organisational measures.

 Overarching Duty of Accountability

 The data controller should keep records evidencing its compliance with the above principles.
 Such record keeping would include the logging of any new system or processing activity onto the Register of Processing Activities.